justinethier/cyclone/README.md

 # Try in your Browser

-You can [try the Cyclone interpreter](https://cyclone-scheme.netlify.app/terminal.html) right in your browser.
+You can [run the Cyclone interpreter](https://cyclone-scheme.netlify.app/terminal.html) right in your browser.
 No installation required.

 # Installation